Mortgage

 • Discount points.
 Also known as mortgage points, this upfront fee is charged as a percentage of your loan amount to get a lower interest rate.

 • Escrow account fee.
-If your property taxes and insurance are included in your monthly mortgage payment, the lender collects a portion of your homeowners insurance, monthly mortgage insurance premium and property taxes to set up an account to pay those items.
+If your property taxes and insurance are included in your monthly mortgage payment, the lender collects a portion of your homeowners insurance, monthly mortgage insurance premium and property taxes, and sets up an escrow account to pay those items.

 • Prepaid fees.
 Prepaid fees are costs you pay before they’re due.
 For example, this can include prepaying the first year of homeowners insurance premiums.

 • Transfer taxes.
-All but 13 U.S. states charge transfer taxes if ownership is transferred from one homeowner to another.
-State laws may set rules on who can pay them, and in some cases you may be exempt from them.
-However, they can make up a big chunk of your total closing costs on a mortgage.
+Some states charge transfer taxes when transferring homeownership from one homeowner to another.
+State laws may set rules on who can pay them, and in some cases, you may be exempt from them.
+However, they can make up a big chunk of your total closing costs.

-If you’re wondering, “What if I can’t afford closing costs?” — don’t worry, there are options available for you.
-Although you can’t avoid FHA closing costs altogether, there are ways you can reduce the amount you pay out of pocket.
+Although you can’t avoid FHA closing costs altogether, there are some ways to reduce the amount you pay out of pocket.

-How to finance FHA closing costs on a purchase loan: Increase your interest rate and ask the lender to pay the fees, or increase your loan amount to pay them.
+How to finance FHA closing costs on a purchase loan: Increase your interest rate or loan amount and ask the lender to pay the fees.
 To roll in closing costs on a regular FHA refinance loan, you can only increase your loan amount.

 How to finance closing costs on an FHA streamline refinance: Your only option is to have the lender pay your closing costs with a lender credit in exchange for a higher rate.

-Within three business days of completing a loan application, your FHA-approved lender must provide you with an FHA loan estimate, so you can review the terms and closing costs.
+Within three business days of completing a loan application, your FHA-approved lender must provide you with a loan estimate, so you can review the terms and closing costs.
 Keep a copy of this document to compare to the closing disclosure you’ll receive three days before closing.

 You can refinance an FHA loan with no closing costs, but only if you use an FHA credit-qualifying refinance rather than an FHA noncredit qualifying refinance.
-The credit-qualifying refinance allows you to roll your closing costs into the loan, but you’ll also have to go through the more traditional refinance steps of verifying your income, debt-to-income (DTI) ratio and credit score.
+The credit-qualifying refinance allows you to roll your closing costs into the loan, but you’re also required to go through the traditional steps of verifying your income, debt-to-income (DTI) ratio and credit score.

 No, a down payment is considered to be totally separate from closing costs.
-Neither counts toward the other, and in order to qualify for an FHA loan you’ll need to put at least 3.5% down.
+Neither counts toward the other, and you’ll need to put down at least 3.5% of your loan amount to qualify for an FHA loan.

-It takes around 44 days to close on an FHA purchase loan.
-FHA refinances are slightly slower, usually taking around 46 days.
+It takes around 42 days to close on an FHA purchase loan, according to data from ICE Mortgage Technology.
+FHA refinances are slightly slower, usually taking around 46 days to close on average.

 Recommended Reading